kmjennison/datwd/README.md

 #### Other use cases?

-Please open a discussion if you've found DATWD useful in other situations!
+If you've found DATWD useful in other situations, please open a discussion to share.